LOT Polish Airlines - 70 years of Warsaw-Vienna

 History before today’s Vienna Airport

-It is also worth mentioning that between and Vienna were already taking place long before the current airport opened in 1954: the first landing field, Aspern, hosted from Katowice to Vienna as early as the end of the 1920s – a historical detail that documents the deep-rooted relationship between the two countries.
+It is also worth mentioning that flights between Poland and Vienna were already taking place long before the current airport opened in 1954: the first landing field, Aspern, hosted flights from Katowice to Vienna as early as the end of the 1920s – a historical detail that documents the deep-rooted relationship between the two countries.

 LOT Polish Airlines today – Poland’s gateway to the world